nd-crane/trusted_ke/README.md

 Created by spaCy

-Neuralcoref's methodology for coreference resolution involves training a neural model on a non-probabilistic slack-rescaled max-margin objective, which computes scores for pairs of mentions and individual mentions.
-This scoring system is an adaptation of previous work by Kevin Clark and Christopher Manning, utilizing deep-learning python tools, spaCy for high-speed parsing, and recent word embedding techniques to compute embeddings for unknown words on the fly.
-The system also incorporates speaker information in the conversation and is implemented on top of spaCy and Numpy, making it unique in its approach to handling informal language and speaker context in coreference resolution.
+Neuralcoref's methodology for coreference resolution uses the spaCy parser for mention-detection, and ranks possible mention-coreference pairs using a feedforward neural network developed by Clark and Manning, Stanford University (https://cs.stanford.edu/people/kevclark/resources/clark-manning-emnlp2016-deep.pdf).

-Not LLM-based
+Base Model: spaCy english model (we used en_core_web_sm) **** Jonathan can you verify??*****

 ---